hfoffani/PID-controller/README.md

 A C++ implementation of a PID Controller.

-PID (Proportional, Integral and Derivative) Controllers are widely used in control systems in many industries.
+PID (Proportional, Integral, and Derivative) Controllers are widely used in control systems in many industries.
 This project applies the controller to a self-driving car simulator.
 It consists of three terms (controls) that added together gives the next value to apply to the actuator.